-Grain segment EBITDA for the 12M 2016 increased by 60% compared to 12M 2015 due to higher yields and higher domestic grain prices (compared to 2015) effected by VAT refunds decreased as a result of changes in tax legislation, although this was partly offset by an increase in grain prices on the domestic market due to the return of the zero VAT regime for grain exports.
+Grain segment EBITDA for the 12M 2016 increased by 60% compared to 12M 2015 due to higher domestic grain prices (compared to 2015) and higher yields.
+VAT refunds decreased as a result of changes in tax legislation, although this was partly offset by an increase in grain prices on the domestic market due to the return of the zero VAT regime for grain exports.